gomson/vicsydev/consing_forth.md

 ```

 ### performance
 The only thing I can say for sure so far is that it's slower than Lisp, yet fast enough for my needs without even trying.
 And it should be; since most code is pre-compiled down to Lisp, which is plenty fast.
 The reason structs are slower is that defining a struct in Lisp with accessors is a complex operation.
-Evaluate ```(cl4l-test:run-suite '(:lifoo) :warmup 10 :reps 100)``` after loading to get an idea of the speed on your system.
+Evaluate ```(cl4l-test:run-suite '(:lifoo) :warmup 10 :reps 100)``` after loading to get an idea of the speed on your setup.

 ```
 CL-USER> (cl4l-test:run-suite '(:lifoo) :warmup 10 :reps 100)